-Normally children receive their First Holy Communion in the spring of their second grade year.
+Normally, children receive their First Holy Communion in the spring of their second grade year.

 Anyone is welcome to attend our Eucharistic celebrations and participate as much as they are able.
 Our gestures and words are an outward symbol of our inward belief.
 We dip our hand in holy water and “cross” ourselves as a reminder of our Baptism.
-We stand, sit and kneel at various times of the mass to again show outwardly what we are trying to do inwardly.
+We stand, sit and kneel at various times of the Mass to again show outwardly what we are trying to do inwardly.

-Our parish also celebrates Eucharist Adoration on the first Friday of every month.
-This time of prayer before the Eucharistic presence of our Lord begins after 8:30am Mass on Friday and ends the next morning with 9am Mass.
-Again all are welcome to come and pray before the presence of our Lord.
+Our parish celebrates Eucharist Adoration on the first Friday of every month.
+This time of prayer before the Eucharistic presence of our Lord begins after 8:30 a.m.
+Mass on Friday and ends the next morning with Benediction at 8:30 a.m.
+To sign up for an hour of Eucharistic Adoration on First Friday, click here.